The Real Housewives Ultimate Girls Trip: Seasons 4–5

+On November 16, 2025, Andy Cohen announced that a successor series under the working title The Real Housewives: Ultimate Road Trip would debut on Bravo in 2026.
+The series is set commemorate two decades of "unforgettable moments, connection, and legacy, while ushering in the next era of Housewives."
+In January 2026, the series was announced as the official fifth season, The Real Housewives Ultimate Girls Trip: Roaring 20th.
+The cast includes returning housewives Bryant, de Lesseps, Giudice, Gunvalson, Richards, and Williams, as well as Lisa Barlow, marking her first appearance in the series.
+NeNe Leakes is also set to appear on the season, marking her first appearance on Bravo since leaving The Real Housewives of Atlanta in 2020.
+The fifth season premiered on August 9, 2026.

 International adaptations

 The Real Housewives Ultimate Girls Trip: South Africa

 On March 28, 2024, a South African iteration of The Real Housewives Ultimate Girls Trip was announced by Showmax.
 Filmed in Jamaica, the series unites several women from the South African Real Housewives franchises, including Christall Kay and Lethabo Lejoy Mathatho from The Real Housewives of Johannesburg, LaConco, Londie London and Nonku Williams from The Real Housewives of Durban, Beverly Steyn from The Real Housewives of Cape Town, Liz Prins from The Real Housewives of Gqeberha, and Melany Viljoen from Die Real Housewives van Pretoria.

+The series premiered on May 27, 2024.

+The Real Housewives Ultimate Girls Trip: Africa

-A second season, subtitled Africa, was announced on October 13, 2025.
-Filmed in Brazil, the series includes women from both the Kenyan and Nigerian instalments of the franchise.
+Showmax announced a second Ultimate series on October 13, 2025.
+Filmed in Brazil, the series bring together cast members from the South African entries, as well as include women from both the Kenyan and Nigerian installments of the franchise.

-The Real Housewives Ultimate Girls Trip: Down Under
+The cast consists of Princess Jecoco from The Real Housewives of Abuja, Christall Kay and Madam Evodia Mogase from The Real Housewives of Johannesburg, Dr. Catherine Masitsa and Zena Nyambu from The Real Housewives of Nairobi, Annie Mthembu, Angel Ndlela, and Jojo Robinson from The Real Housewives of Durban, and Mariam Timmer from The Real Housewives of Lagos.
+The series is set to premiere on November 28, 2025.

+Australian series

 In May 2025, an Australian spin-off of The Real Housewives Ultimate Girls Trip was revealed to be in development by Matchbox Pictures.
-The series is set to combine cast members from both The Real Housewives of Melbourne and The Real Housewives of Sydney franchises.
+The series was set to combine cast members from both The Real Housewives of Melbourne and The Real Housewives of Sydney franchises.
+On 17 February 2026, Universal International Studios announced that Matchbox Pictures would cease operations in Australia.